Yale-BIM/f21-assignments/assignment-2/README.md

 angle ![equation](https://latex.codecogs.com/png.latex?%5Calpha)<!--$`\alpha`$--> along a normalized rotation axis aligned with the vector ![equation](https://latex.codecogs.com/png.latex?%5Cbold%7Bt%7D)<!--$`\bold{t}`$--> from question IV-1.

     > Tip.
-[Wikipedia](https://en.wikipedia.org/wiki/Axis%E2%80%93angle_representation) is an easy place to learn more about the axis-angle parameterization of rotations.
+[Wikipedia](https://en.wikipedia.org/wiki/Axis%E2%80%93angle_representation) is a convenient place to learn more about the axis-angle parameterization of rotations.

 - **IV-4.**  Points along the edge of the sphere (as seen by the camera), can now be computed as:
 ![equation](https://latex.codecogs.com/png.latex?%5Cbold%7Bt%7D%20&plus;%20rotate%28%5Cbold%7Bq%27%7D%2C%20%5Calpha%29), <!--$`\bold{t} + rotate(\bold{q'}, \alpha)`$-->